 Maximum and Idle Validity Term

-The validity of a sender verification may be limited in time.
+The validity of a verification may be limited in time.
+This concerns both sender and client verification.
 The settings "Maximum Validity Term" and "Idle Validity Term" allow you to configure this validity duration.
 The Maximum Validity Term determines how long the verification is valid at most.
-At the end of the term - beginning with the successful verification - the sender must re-verify himself in any case.
+At the end of the term - beginning with the successful verification - the sender/client must re-verify himself in any case.
 When the sender was using QUICK, an activation of their QUICK access is necessary.
 When the option Enable 'Maximum Validity Term' is deactivated, verifications do not have an expiration date anymore.
 The Idle Validity Term, on the other hand, determines how long the verification is still valid if no more transfers are made.
-This period begins anew with each transfer of the sender.
-If the duration of the sender's inactivity exceeds this period, the verification may become invalid before the maximum validity period (see above) expires - whichever comes first.
+This period begins anew with each transfer of the sender/client.
+If the duration of the sender's/client's inactivity exceeds this period, the verification may become invalid before the maximum validity period (see above) expires - whichever comes first.

 Maximum number of verification code requests

 The sending of a verification email can take some time, especially if grey-listing filters are in use as part of the email infrastructure.
 So some users tend to trigger the verification email once more.
 This sends a new verification code.
 If the maximum number of trials is set to “1”, this new code would invalidate the previous code.
 The maximum number of accepted verification codes refers to a user email address.
 If verifications are requested on several clients with the same email address, these are totaled.
 We suggest to set this value to “3” or higher so that if a user for example requests three verification codes, the code that has been requested first (and would typically arrive first) is still valid.

 Maximum number of verification codes to be entered